local-group-games/warbird/README.md

 ## Overview

-The project is a [Lerna](https://github.com/lerna/lerna) monorepo broken up into three major packages: `core`, `server`, and `client`.
+The project is a [Lerna](https://github.com/lerna/lerna) monorepo broken up into four major packages: `ecs`, `core`, `server`, and `client`.

-### Core
+### ECS

-The `core` package contains game state, logic, helpers, and the network protocol.
+The `ecs` package contains game state, logic, helpers, and the network protocol.

-#### Entity-Component System

-Game state and logic is organized using a simple [Entity-Component System](https://en.wikipedia.org/wiki/Entity_component_system) (ECS) architecture where:
+Game state and logic is organized using an [Entity-Component System](https://en.wikipedia.org/wiki/Entity_component_system) (ECS) architecture, where:

 * Each Colyseus room has a single `World` that controls a `MapSchema` of `Entity` instances.
 * Each game object is represented by an `Entity` and can contain one or more stateful `Component` instances.
 * `Component` instances are pure data and don't contain any functionality (i.e. they can't operate on their own data).
 * `Systems` operate on `Component` state.

-A system is a function that takes a World as its first argument.
-This function will be executed each tick when it is registered with a World.
+A system is a function that takes a world as its first argument.
+This function will be executed each tick when it is registered with a world.
 This is a **pure system** (although this is a misnomer - a pure system is not a pure function), and have the signature:

 ```ts
 const mySystem = (world: World) => {